-Where financial instruments are recorded at fair value, the amounts shown above represent the current credit risk exposure but not the maximum risk exposure that could arise in the future as a result of changes in values.
+The maximum exposure to credit risk for the components of the consolidated statement of financial position, including derivatives, before the effect of mitigation through the use of master netting and collateral agreements, best represented by their carrying amount.
+Where financial instruments are recorded at fair value, carrying value represents the current credit risk exposure but not the maximum risk exposure that could arise in the future as a result of changes in values.